RaspberryPiFoundation/scratch-curriculum/en-GB/Community Projects/Secret Agents/index.md

 ## Activity Checklist { .check }

++ Run the program by clicking the green flag.

++ Type in a message and press enter.

-+ Check that you see Alex saying each letter of your message?
++ Check that you can see Alex saying each letter of your message?
+In other words, if your message was "hello" then Alex should say "h", "e", "l", "l", "o" every 2 seconds.

-# Step 7: Turn a letter into a number { .activity }
+# Step 8: Turn a Letter into its Number in the Alphabet { .activity }

 You can probably make sense of what I mean by _a + 3 = d_, but a computer doesn't!

-This step uses the alphabet list to turn a letter into a number - for example a -> 1, d -> 4 etc. It will be needed by both Alex for encoding and Dee for decoding.
+This step is to turn each letter into its number in the __alphabet list__. e.g. a -> 1, d -> 4 etc.

+Both Alex and Dee need to do this, so you will write this part so that both sprites can use it.

 ## Activity Checklist { .check }

-+ Make two new variables for the Alex sprite called __line__ and __letter number__.

-+ Hide both of them.

 + Add this block to the Alex sprite but __keep it separate to what you have written already__.